Daily postings from the Keystone State Education Coalition now

 Follow us on Twitter at @lfeinberg

-PA Ed Policy Roundup will be off the grid, not publishing during September
+the PA Ed Policy Roundup will be offline, not publishing during September

 PSBA Legislative Alert August 27, 2018